IMPORTANT SAFETY INFORMATION

-Mistakes in using EXELON PATCH have resulted in serious side effects; some cases have required hospitalization, and rarely, led to death.
+Mistakes in using EXELON PATCH have resulted in serious side effects; some cases have required hospitalization, and rarely, have led to death.
 Most mistakes have involved not removing the old patch when putting on a new one and the use of multiple patches at one time.
 Only one EXELON PATCH should be worn at a time.
 If you accidentally apply more than one EXELON PATCH, remove all of them and inform the doctor immediately.

 Weight should be checked while the person is using EXELON PATCH.
 Weight loss/loss of appetite may occur.
 People below 50 kg (110 lbs) may experience more side effects and may have to stop using EXELON PATCH due to these side effects.